1944 in Romania

 Events from the year 1944 in Romania.
 The year was dominated by the Second World War.
+The year started with the Soviet Army assault on Romanian troops and the Battle of Romania.
 King Michael led a coup d'état during the year and Romania left the Axis powers and joined the Allies.
-The Romanian army won victories against German and Hungarian troops.
+The Romanian army subsequently won victories against German and Hungarian troops.